Environmental and societal responsibility policy

 Cooperation and dialogue with stakeholders

-The GDF SUEZ purchasing and supply policy establishes its management principles for supplier relations.
+The ENGIE purchasing and supply policy establishes its management principles for supplier relations.
 The policy serves to apply the Group’s ethics and social responsibility commitments to this area, notably in terms of diversity and disabilities.
-To this end, it outlines three priority goals: contribute to the operational performance of GDF SUEZ; provide a model for creating synergies within the Group; and act as an ambassador of Group values to suppliers, notably by encouraging them to join the UN Global Compact.
+To this end, it outlines three priority goals: contribute to the operational performance of ENGIE provide a model for creating synergies within the Group; and act as an ambassador of Group values to suppliers, notably by encouraging them to join the UN Global Compact.